morrownr/USB-WiFi/README.md

 Warning: It is common for online retailers to post "Linux" support.
 It is best to ignore information from most retailers as much of it is misleading at best and false as worst.
 Most retailesr and inexperienced users do not understand that the Linux kernel is under constant development which makes it necessary for drivers to be regularly updated in order to work.

 ### Dual Band USB WiFi Adapters (2.4GHz and 5GHz) that are supported with Linux in-kernel drivers

 Note: In-kernel means that the driver is supported in the Linux kernel which means that you do not need to install a driver.
 Simply plug the adapter in and it will work.
 Many people find this solution to be better than buying an adapter that requires drivers to be found, downloaded, compiled and installed.
-Prices currently range from $4 USD to $40 USD.

 ###### chipset mt7612u - AC1200
 [Alfa Long-Range Dual-Band AC1200 USB 3.0 Wi-Fi Adapter](https://www.amazon.com/Network-AWUS036ACM-Long-Range-Wide-Coverage-High-Sensitivity/dp/B08BJS8FXD)